petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/translating-pages-and-content/translating-content-pages.md

 ## Manually Translating Content Pages

 !!! note
-    To manually translate content page experiences, users must have either *View* and *Update* permissions for content pages or Translation permissions for one or more languages.
+    To translate content page experiences manually, users must have either *View* and *Update* permissions for content pages or Translation permissions for one or more languages.
 See [Managing Translation Permissions](./managing-translation-permissions.md) for more information.

-Follow these steps to manually translate content page experiences:
+Follow these steps to translate content page experiences manually:

 1. Open the *Site Menu* (![Site Menu](../../images/icon-product-menu.png)), expand *Site Builder*, and go to *Pages*.